clipmagic/ChatAI/docs/admin-guide/processchatai-config.md

 The Dictionary tab allows you to influence how ChatAI interprets user input before it is processed further.

-Unlike the Prompt tab, which defines *what the chatbot should do*, the Dictionary focuses on *how incoming messages are interpreted, classified, and filtered*.
+Unlike the Prompt tab, which defines what the chatbot should do, the Dictionary focuses on *how incoming messages are interpreted, classified, and filtered*.

-The Dictionary does not generate answers.
-It shapes intent recognition, relevance, and response handling.

 ---

 #### Phrase Relevance vs Noise

-This section helps ChatAI distinguish between meaningful phrases and background noise in user input.
+Helps ChatAI distinguish between meaningful phrases and background noise.

-It is particularly useful for improving relevance on content-heavy sites or where users ask short or loosely phrased questions.
+---

+#### Current Page Reference

+llows ChatAI to treat the current page context as a relevance signal.

+Useful for queries such as:

+- “What is this page about?”
+- “Tell me more about this”
+- “Can you explain this?”

+This setting:

+- improves relevance for vague or contextual questions,
+- does not force answers to come from the current page,
+- does not override prompt or safety rules.

+It acts as a relevance hint only.

 ---